scipy-conference/scipy_proceedings/papers/anton_malakhov/composability.rst

 while the serial portion grows slowly or remains fixed, speedup grows as processors are added.
 This might relax the concerns regarding Python as a language for parallel computing since the serial portion is mostly fixed in Python when all the data-processing is hidden behind libraries like NumPy and SciPy.
-Nevertheless, a larger problem size demands more operational memory to be used for processing it, but memory is a limited resource.
+Nevertheless, a larger problem-size demands more operational memory to be used for processing it, but memory is a limited resource.
-Even working wth "Big Data"-scale problem-sizes, they are processed by chunks that fit into memory.
+Thus, even if problem-size is nearly unlimited, like for "Big Data", it has to be processed by chunks that fit into memory.
-Overall, the limitted growth of the problem-size leaves us with the boundaries expressed by Amdahl's Law anyway.
+Overall, the limitted growth of the problem-size on a single node leaves us with the scalability defined by Amdahl's Law anyway.
 As a result, the best strategy to efficiently load a multi-core system is still to avoid serial regions and synchronization.